HwWobbe/Wip-Main/README.md

   - Can this be verified with existing documentation?
     - if not: continue experiments
     - if so: carryOn

-- it is likely that a much larger ConText submission will be neede to make the Bots effective
-  - consider using a separate google docsFile (as opposed to DgH)
-    - test this as a shared (via permissions) input
-      - at least claude should be okay - confirm this
-        - note the possible re-work will consume resources
-          - this could be minimized according to reported procedures
-            - test these
-  - first try using DgH as a source for small snippets like this
-    - perhaps " PiecemealContext "

 - This month has been broken down into three "decimal fortnights" as follows

 ### 2025-02-09: